Please submit your name and email to access this content

 Sec.
 16.2-57.
 Inspections and monitoring.

-(f) Post-construction inspections of stormwater management facilities required by the provisions of this ordinance shall be conducted by the administrator or any duly authorized agent of the Administrator pursuant to the City of Lynchburg’s adopted and State Board approved inspection program, and shall occur, at minimum, at least once every five (5) years.
+(f) Post-construction inspections of stormwater management facilities required by the provisions of this chapter shall be conducted by the administrator or any duly authorized agent of the administrator pursuant to the City of Lynchburg's adopted and state board approved inspection program, and shall occur, at minimum, at least once every five years.

 Sec.
 16.2-60.
 Maintenance agreement.